ianzou2000/ianzou2000.github.io/_pages/cv.md

 * Certificate Authority Cup International Mathematical Contest Modeling   2020.12
 * _Meritorious Winner_
-  * As the team leader, I participated in completing data cleaning, data analysis and data visualization
+  * Participated in completing data cleaning, data analysis and data visualization
   * Independently completed the writing of the paper and led the team to use DBSCAN and K-means to analyze the spatial distribution of fire points
   * Used ARIMA model to characterize the time distribution of fire points and predict future fires
   * Used regression algorithms to fit a function graph for risk quantification indicators constructed for fire points